Skip to main content

 Notes:

-1. a good ideal to keep things serial for small input sizes
+1. a good idea to keep things serial for small input sizes

 2. the task pool lifecycle management is ours to be responsible for: